 Cost of groceries in Lagos

 As is the case in most developing countries, the cost of Western food and clothes is much higher in Lagos than you may be used to.
-Western grocery and clothing brands are often overpriced.
+Western grocery and clothing brands are frequently overpriced.

 Cost of entertainment and eating out in Lagos